Rajah Matanda: Name origin

-Aki is nicknamed "raja matandâ" which means "the old king" in Malayanised Tagalog of the time.
+Ache is nicknamed "raja matandâ" which means "the old king" in Malayanised Tagalog of the time.
 In accordance with this, Spanish records also refer to him as Raja Ache el Viejo (King Ache the Old).

 He is also sometimes referred to as Raja Laya, a name that some historians propose to have been derived from an intermediate appellation Ladyang Matanda – a Tagalog approximation of his title.